 Punjab school education department secretary Aslam Kamboh said summer camps should be organised for terminal examination class students only.
 "It will be wrong if private schools will organise summer camps for students of Class-I to IV, VI and VII," he said.

 Mr Kamboh said school chains including LGS did not follow government directions and added that still most private schools responded to government directions.
 He said it would be wrong if schools do not pay teachers for summer camp classes.

 Mr Kamboh said his department had moved a summary to the chief minister with regard to summer vacation and policy on summer camps.
 However, he said, the department would mention in its order that public schools would hold summer camps for terminal examination classes (Class-V, VIII, IX and X) students.
 He said public schools would not charge any fee and there would be no summer camps in Ramazan.

 Private schools' managements say that it is the age of competition and there is a need to teach complete courses to students.

-regulated to save parents from school managements' undue demands and increase in fees without any rationale," he added.
+A senior school education department official, who wished not to be named, said this powerful chief minister (Shahbaz Sharif) had failed to bring legislation to regulate private schools.
+"Private schools must be regulated to save parents from school managements' undue demands and increase in fees without any rationale," he added.

 It may be mentioned that Chief Minister Shahbaz Sharif's special committee proposed in 2009 setting up an autonomous body - Private Educational Institutions Regulatory Authority - to regulate private schools.